- Former organizer, negotiator, and research specialist for the Service Employees International Union

 - Became Senior Counselor to the President for Manufacturing Policy in September 2009

-Born in 1956, Ron Bloom was raised in Swarthmore, Pennsylvania.
-During his childhood, he was deeply involved with Habonim -- "a progressive Labor Zionist youth movement that emphasizes cultural Judaism, socialism and social justice."
+Ron Bloom was born in 1956 in Queens, New York, and was raised in Swarthmore, Pennsylvania.
+During his childhood, he was deeply involved with Habonim, “a progressive Labor Zionist youth movement that emphasizes cultural Judaism, socialism and social justice.”
+He attended Camp Galil, a Habonim-run summer camp in Pennsylvania, from the age of 10 until he was 14, and later became a counselor there.
 Bloom's experience with this movement had a major influence on his personal development and worldview.
-Many years later, in 2009, when accepting a post in the Barack Obama administration, Bloom noted that the lessons he had learned from Habonim – “identifying with the underdog, and … observing the world through a lens [of] people who don’t have as much and aren’t as lucky” -- remained “part of what I try to do in my work life.”
-“That’s one of the things that made me want to work for Obama,” he elaborated.
+Many years later he told reporters that the lessons he had learned from Habonim – “identifying with the underdog, and … observing the world through a lens [of] people who don’t have as much and aren’t as lucky” – remained “part of what I try to do in my work life.”

-After graduating from Wesleyan University in 1977, Bloom took a job as an organizer, negotiator, and research specialist for the Service Employees International Union (SEIU).
-While at SEIU, he observed that many union negotiators lacked the skills necessary for bargaining effectively with management:
+After graduating with a degree in history from Wesleyan University in 1977, Bloom took a job as an organizer, negotiator, and research specialist for the Service Employees International Union (SEIU).

-After his stint with SEIU, Bloom went on to work as Executive Director of the Massachusetts Coalition for Full Employment; then as New England Regional Director of the Jewish Labor Committee.
+Following his stint with SEIU, Bloom became Executive Director of the Massachusetts Coalition for Full Employment; after that, he was named New England Regional Director of the Jewish Labor Committee.

-In 1985 Bloom graduated from Harvard Business School and spent the next decade as an investment banker with several firms, most notably the New York-based Lazard Freres & Co. (where he was a vice president).
+In 1985 Bloom received an MBA from the Harvard Business School and subsequently spent the next decade as an investment banker: from 1985-90 at Lazard Freres & Co., and from 1990-96 at Keilin & Bloom.

-“Generally speaking, we get the joke.
+At the 6th Annual Distressed Investing Forum (held in New York City in 2008), Bloom made some remarks that were highly critical of capitalism: “Generally speaking, we get the joke.
 We know that the free market is nonsense.
 We know that the whole point is to game the system, to beat the market.
 Or at least find someone who will pay you a lot of money, ’cause they’re convinced that there is a free lunch.
 We know this is largely about power, that it’s an adults-only, no-limit game.
 We kind of agree with Mao, that political power comes largely from the barrel of a gun.”
+When he was subsequently asked to clarify his comments, Bloom claimed that he had spoken in jest.